 Is Online Therapy Effective?

 Online therapy—also known as telehealth or video-based psychotherapy—has been rigorously evaluated in hundreds of peer-reviewed studies and meta-analyses totaling tens of thousands of participants.
-The clinical consensus is unequivocal: online therapy is as effective as in-person therapy across a wide range of psychological conditions including depression, anxiety, trauma, and substance use.

 Initially introduced to improve access for Australians in rural and remote areas, telehealth expanded nationwide during the COVID-19 pandemic.